aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 Doesn't this mean that as time progresses, spaced will annoy the student with maintenance reviews?

-To answer this question, I will first have to provide more context.
 There will be a lot of spaced learning trackers for each student in a system.
 As a student adds more items to their education, in aggregate, their learning tracker's schedule suggestions will cause a kind of attention-jam.
 The student can only look at so much per review without being exhausted.
 So the system will have to ignore some schedule suggestions, or the system will stop working as it scales.

 The client code using spaced will query each of the objects and select a subset of them which are in most need of maintenance, then it will use these items for